onalius/tanzolang-core/docs/python.md

 # Python SDK

-The Python SDK provides a Pydantic-based implementation of the TanzoLang schema, with utilities for validation, loading, exporting, and simulating profiles.
+The TanzoLang Python SDK provides a set of tools for working with TanzoLang profiles in Python applications.

 ## Installation